MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/microsoft-staffhub-to-be-retired.md

 #### When will StaffHub be retired?

-Starting April 1, 2019, Microsoft StaffHub will no longer be available for new tenants and all other points of access.
+Starting the middle of April 2019, Microsoft StaffHub will no longer be available for new tenants and existing tenants will no longer be able to access StaffHub from the Office 365 app launcher.
 Current users will still be able to use the service until October 1, 2019, however no additional features will be made available.

 #### What will happen once StaffHub is retired?